EsriPS/transportation-dept-r-and-d/sitescan/README.md

 1. At the time of this posting, these samples require a Sitescan API License.
 Please contact your account manager for more info.
 2. Use the Get Site Scan API token, get its output for use in the other sample scripts.
+3. Many thanks to Chad L for his contributions.